-I’ve taken them for 2 1/2 years straight.
-(I’ve had 2 babies in that time) I like them because they’re made from whole food sources so your body digests them better and contain useful herbs like red raspberry leaf (great for the uterus) and ginger (great for nausea).
+I’ve taken them for 3 1/2 years straight.
+(I’ve had 2 babies in that time) I like them because they’re made from whole food sources so your body digests them better and contain useful herbs like red raspberry leaf (which makes a great postpartum tea too!) and ginger (great for nausea).

 Prevent Postpartum Depression

 You also need a good Omega 3 vitamin.
 Other than being an essential nutrient for good health, it can help greatly reduce the chance of postpartum depression and anxiety.

 Personal Care Products

 Anyway, you’re going to need enough pads to last you at least a month.
 You’re not going to want to run out to grab more two weeks after having a baby.

 Prevent Terrible Adult Diaper Rash

-Also, something that no one warned me about was that wearing a pad for 3-4 weeks nonstop can give you a terrible adult sized diaper rash.
+Yep, it’s a real thing.
 If you’ve never had the pleasure of this, it is terrible!
 I cannot emphasize this enough!
-On top of having stitches, my skin got excoriated from the constant moisture.
+On top of having stitches, skin can get excoriated from the constant moisture.

 If I had to do it over again, I’d try these.
 They look similar to the ones the hospital had and they are well reviewed.
 An even better option is to use prefold cloths.

-Stop Postpartum bleeding sooner with Red raspberry leaf tea
+Slow Postpartum bleeding sooner with Red raspberry leaf tea

 *Please note, this is not raspberry flavored tea.
 This is made from the leaves of the raspberry bush.
 It tastes similar to black tea.